noawe-boi/NoahsObsidianSync/Physics 12.2 Bohr Model of the Atom.md

 2. The transition between these states absorbs or emits electromagnetic radiation.
 ![[Drawing 2024-08-12 12.13.30.excalidraw]]

-Amount of light corresponds to energy emitted in jump
 ![[Hydrogen spectrum]]
 3. Each state has a fixed angular momentum and energy.